You can receive payments through bounties, swag, and bonuses.

 - You can only add up to 10 collaborators per report.

-Note: Bounty splitting is currently only enabled for a few select programs.
+Note: Bounty splitting is only enabled for programs that use the prepayment billing option.

 HackerOne enables you to donate your bounty directly to charity.